memorius/policy-auction/README-datastructures.txt

 TODO: changes needed:
 ---------------------

-- Need efficient way to list all policies with a given tag, and also all policies which have a given set of tags.
-  (for "related policies" feature)

 - "hot categories" data (trending categories) - categories plus some kind of activity metric.

 - "hot tags" data (trending tags) - tags plus some kind of activity metric.

-- Tag cloud: tags plus number-of-policies-tagged.

 - User profile needs to provide:
   You have N unspent pollies.
   You have created N policies.
   You have voted for N policies.

-- Featured policies on front page.

-- "Report this" feature:
-  - For policies
-  - For comments
-  - For tags
-  - For login and registration problems
-  These can all work the same way - write a timestamped record, send an email to moderators/admins list.

 - Policy pages need to show current ranking (within the 3-day window), neighbouring policies in the ranking, and difference from the one above and below - .g.
 "N votes needed to beat <nearest policy>".
   The info is there in policy_ranking_current[<int>"-day"], just need operations for it.
 Which objects do these belong to?